Unidata/netcdf-c/docs/user_defined_formats.md

 netCDF C library, so that it can read and (optionally) write a proprietary format through the netCDF API.

+This capability is currently experimental.
+It involves the exposing of internal netcdf interfaces and data structures that were previously invisible to users.
+This means that it is unstable and the exposed interfaces are subject to change.
+Use with caution.

 User-defined format code is packaged into a separate library, the user-defined format dispatch library.
 This library, when linked with the netCDF library, will allow user programs to read their proprietary